East Downtown Houston: History

 In the 1930s, Cantonese immigrants moved to the former Houston Chinatown, then a part of the Third Ward area, from Downtown Houston in an effort to find more inexpensive land.
 The Cantonese opened several businesses, including grocery stores and restaurants, and held Chinese New Year celebrations.
 Immigrants from other East Asian countries, including Vietnam, moved into the Chinatown.

 In the early 1950s, the Chinese Merchants' Association moved to the southeastern edge of Downtown Houston.
 Many Chinese businesses moved there, as a previous Chinatown in Downtown was replaced with commercial development by the 1970s.
 The EaDo Chinatown solidified as many Asian immigrants, including Viet Hoa, began moving to Houston in the 1970s.
 By the 1980s a theater, supermarkets, warehouses, a bank, and restaurants were located there.

+Lang Yee "Bo Bo" Woo, from Guangdong province, facilitated development in the 1970s, facilitated development in the old Chinatown.
+Traffic increased to Chinatown after Houston Center in Downtown opened.
+Area newspapers wrote articles about Chinatown.
+When the George R. Brown Convention Center was proposed, the Houston Center Improvement Committee stated that it could stimulate Chinatown.
+After the center opened, the support did not materialize from the construction of George R. Brown.
+After Woo died, Dan Nip became the main driving force behind Chinatown.

 By the late 1980s, increasing numbers of Chinese began living in suburbs in Southwest Houston and Fort Bend County.
 In addition, the Chinatown was geographically hemmed in, with surrounding low income African-American and Hispanic neighborhoods and the Downtown area preventing additional growth.
 Two Chinese religious temples opened about 1 mi south of the old Chinatown in the 1990s.
 There were plans from private entities and the city government to promote and assist the development of the old Chinatown, but the economic recession harmed those efforts.
 Anthony Knapp and Igor Vojnovic, authors of "Ethnicity in an Immigrant Gateway City: The Asian Condition in Houston," wrote that "Into the early and mid-1990s, Old Chinatown had considerable promise and this was evident in just its role in promoting tourism."